yen-tang-jh/Excercise_date_1/answer.md

 **Q2:** _(Ap) If we have a feature branch that haven't been merged to production and that branch have bug, what course of action are you going to do with Git to before resolving the bug?_

-**Answer:**

--   We do nothing because it haven't been merged yet.
+**Answer:** We do nothing because it haven't been merged yet.

 **Q3:** _(Ap & Ev) If someone accidentally merge a feature (feature/delete-user) onto production and have a list of commitId ended with (0492978, fc9348c, k101100), then another commit (a1fsas8) is added on top of the production branch.
 How do we remove that merged feature?_

-**Answer:** they can use revert command like this: "git revert a1fsas8" After reverting, we can merge again but there is nothing to change because it already up to date.
-We can revert the "revert commit" to back to the old code of branch

-hshshshshs
+**Answer:** Use reset command to back to the commit need to be removed and commit a relevant to the last:

+-   "git reset --soft <name_branch>
+-   "git commit"